minseok127/atomsnap/README.md

 # ATOMSNAP

-A library for managing the grace period.
+A library for managing a grace period.

 ### Purpose